Calpernia Addams: Career

-In 2002, she formed Deep Stealth Productions in Hollywood with Andrea James.
+In 2002, Addams formed Deep Stealth Productions in Hollywood with Andrea James.
 Deep Stealth creates educational and entertainment material around gender-identification issues and the experiences of differently-gendered people.
 Addams and James coached Felicity Huffman for her Academy Award-nominated performance as a transgender woman in the film Transamerica.

 At the Sundance debut of Soldier's Girl, Addams met Jane Fonda, whose son Troy Garity had played Winchell.
-Fonda suggested Addams mount an all-transgender production of The Vagina Monologues.
+Fonda suggested she mount an all-transgender production of The Vagina Monologues.
 The production was to contribute funds and help raise awareness of violence against women; it became the subject of the 2006 documentary film Beautiful Daughters.

-A reality television series entitled Transamerican Love Story, featuring Addams choosing among eight suitors, debuted February 11, 2008 on Logo TV.
+A reality television series entitled Transamerican Love Story, featuring Addams choosing among eight suitors, debuted February 11, 2008, on Logo TV.

 In April 2008, Addams performed alongside Fonda, Glenn Close, Salma Hayek, Alicia Keys, and others in a tenth-anniversary production of The Vagina Monologues at the Louisiana Superdome.

 In May 2008, PFLAG (Parents, Families and Friends of Lesbians and Gays) chose Addams as PFLAG's spokesperson for their educational campaign, This Is Our Love Story.
 Addams said, "I hope This Is Our Love Story will help young transgender people as they come out.
 By seeing the happy, confident woman I've become, I hope I can act as a role model for these young people at a critical moment in their development."
 Addams writes a blog on gender issues for Psychology Today.

 Addams has released a single entitled "Stunning", available on iTunes.
-Addams co-produced the song "The Vagina Song" by Willam Belli, from his debut album The Wreckoning, and made a cameo in the song's music video.
+She co-produced the song "The Vagina Song" by Willam Belli, from his debut album The Wreckoning, and made a cameo in the song's music video.